 IFA 2019 _

 Capturing the future of consumer electronics and home appliances, we have compiled a list of gadgets from brands that seriously impressed, not only us but the 250,000 visitors who attend the world’s leading trade show for consumer electronics and home appliances each year.
-Here are some of the things we loved:
+Here are some of the things our retail designers loved:

 An unmissable event for retail design agencies